hatchjaw/faust-ddsp/README.md

 <\frac{\partial L}{\partial x1}, \frac{\partial L}{\partial x2}, \frac{\partial L}{\partial x1}, \frac{\partial L}{\partial x2}, \frac{\partial L}{\partial x1}, \frac{\partial L}{\partial x2}>
 $$

 These are just duplicates from each neuron.
-Traditionally, machine learning engineers tend to aggregate these gradients by just averaging them out -- however, there are multiple methods of aggregation; we will stick to averaging for now.
+Typically, in machine learning applications, gradients are aggregated by taking the mean -- however, there are multiple methods of aggregation; we will stick to averaging for now.
 As a result, we provide these gradients (in this case, 3 gradients) for previous layer's backprop.

-#### The limitation in backprop
+#### Limitations of the backpropagation approach
 As stated above, we need input gradients from a layer to be fed into the backpropagation algorithm for a previous layer.
 This is to ensure that we obtain appropriate gradients for backprop.
 In this context, appropriate gradients mean the derivative of $L$ with respect to all parameters of that neuron.

-Obviously, to do this, we implement the chain rule algorithm.
-But applying chain rule by itself is a violation of the autodifferentation technique.
-Chain rule, as stated before, follows a more symbolic approach.
+Obviously, to do this, we implement the chain rule algorithm, by symbolically completing application of the chain rule as a final step.
 This is a major limitation we noticed during development.

-We would be open to ideas to combat this limitation and how to implement autodiff in this algorithm.

 #### FCL Algorithm
 This library is specifically developed for the sake of generalization.
 Users must note the following while using this library: